MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!-- LocaleUserRestrict_1-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting restricts users on a computer to the specified list of user locales.
 If the list is empty, it locks all user locales to their current values.
-This policy setting does not change existing user locale settings; however, the next time a user attempts to change their user locale, their choices will be restricted to locales in this list.
+This policy setting doesn't change existing user locale settings; however, the next time a user attempts to change their user locale, their choices will be restricted to locales in this list.

-To set this policy setting on a per-user basis, make sure that you do not configure the per-computer policy setting.
+To set this policy setting on a per-user basis, make sure that you don't configure the per-computer policy setting.

 The locale list is specified using language tags, separated by a semicolon (;).
 For example, en-US is English (United States).
 Specifying "en-CA;fr-CA" would restrict the user locale to English (Canada) and French (Canada).

 - If you enable this policy setting, only locales in the specified locale list can be selected by users.

-- If you disable or do not configure this policy setting, users can select any locale installed on the computer, unless restricted by the "Disallow selection of Custom Locales" policy setting.
+- If you disable or don't configure this policy setting, users can select any locale installed on the computer, unless restricted by the "Disallow selection of Custom Locales" policy setting.

-- If this policy setting is enabled at the computer level, it cannot be disabled by a per-user policy.
+- If this policy setting is enabled at the computer level, it can't be disabled by a per-user policy.
 - If this policy setting is disabled at the computer level, the per-user policy is ignored.
-- If this policy setting is not configured at the computer level, restrictions are based on per-user policies.
+- If this policy setting isn't configured at the computer level, restrictions are based on per-user policies.
 <!-- LocaleUserRestrict_1-Description-End -->

 <!-- LocaleUserRestrict_1-Editable-Begin -->